Walluf: Culture and sightseeing

 Along the Wallufbach between Niederwalluf and Oberwalluf, there were once numerous mills, of which only remnants remain today.
 This area between the former villages is now the site of the new centrally located City Hall.
-An ancient path in lovely parkland through by the Distrikt Paradies (paradise district) along the Wallufbach combines the two districts.
+An ancient path in the parkland through by the Distrikt Paradies (paradise district) along the Wallufbach combines the two districts.

 Storks

 Breeding in the nature conservation area between Walluf and Wiesbaden-Schierstein are 50 white stork pairs, which inhabit Walluf and the surrounding area.
 These were reinstated here by the Schiersteiner Storchengemeinschaft ("Schierstein Stork Association").

 Wallufer Turmburg

 The remains of the Wallufer Turmburg (castle tower) are on the eastern outskirts of Niederwalluf, consisting of not much more than the foundation of a square tower.
 One well-preserved section of wall is about 10 m long and 2.20 m thick.
 Excavations in the area of the castle have indicated that was built in about the 10th century for protection against Norman attacks.
 Potshards found at the site date to the sixth to ninth centuries.
 The castle was surrounded by a wall and the tower itself was probably surrounded by a moat.
 The castle tower was destroyed around 1200 and in 1263 came into possession of Frank von Wiesbaden.
 It is not known whether the castle tower still stood at this time, but the Knights of Landau already were based about 2 km away at the Hof Armada in Frauenstein.
 Today, the site is open year-round to visitors and is occasionally used for choir concerts and church services.